 "All participants need a valid IOF Athlete licence.
-To have a valid licence, the athlete need to sign an athlete licence form and pay an annual fee of 30 EURO.
-If the athlete has signed the form in previous years they don’t need to sign a new form.
+To have a valid licence, the athlete need to sign an athlete licence form and pay an annual fee of 40 EURO.
+From season 2023 and onwards it is an digital process for Athletes Licenses.
+The digital process needs to be done once a year.
 Payments of the annual licence fee is done in IOF Eventor, please consult the proper IOF Eventor Guide for this.

 To find the rules and forms and more information, please consult: Athletes licence "